Tack Coat

 Equipment Variations

-Hand Spraying is generally not recommended and should be minimized whenever possible.
-For bond coat to have the maximum benefit, it should be applied uniformly to the base surface.
-An asphalt distributor with computer controlled application rate can consistently apply the bond coat correctly.
 It is difficult for even an experienced operator to get similar results with hand application.
-Hand spraying typically results in not enough material in some areas and too much in other areas.
-However, it is far better to have hand sprayed bond coat than none at all so if hand spraying is the only option, care must be taken to apply it as uniformly as possible.
+Hand spraying typically results in insufficient material in some areas and too much in others.
+However, it is far better to have a hand-sprayed tack coat than none at all, so if hand spraying is the only option, care must be taken to apply it as uniformly as possible.

 Vogele Spray Paver Technical Diagram

-SPRAY PAVER:
+TACK COAT SPRAY PAVER:

 Material Variations